Course Title: Digital Textile Design

-This course introduces you to raster-based software used to design and communication surface design outcomes.
+This course introduces you to raster-based software used to design and communicate surface design outcomes.
 You will research and analyse appropriate trends, colour palettes and design directions for a market segment.

 Based on your research, you will develop artwork using analogue methods combined with digital tools and methods to prepare industry relevant repeats for traditional screen printing and digital fabric printing.
 In addition you will develop storyboards and product simulations to communicate and present your work.

 Objectives/Learning Outcomes/Capability Development